JoshuaWise/jellypromise/README.md

 Setting `process.env.NODE_ENV` only works in Nodejs.
 Even if you are using [browserify](https://github.com/substack/node-browserify), to use production mode in the browser, you must require `jellypromise/production`, as shown above.

+While *not* using production mode, you can toggle off the logging of warnings unhandled rejections with `Promise.suppressWarnings = true` and `Promise.suppressUnhandledRejections = true`, respectively.

 # API